-- Creation of new or enhancement/rehabilitation of existing public access points to beaches, bays, parks, and other public land through the creation of infrastructure or land acquisition - Construction, enhancement or retrofitting for Americans with Disabilities Act (ADA) compliance of dune walkovers and pathways to the public beach - Coastwide inventory of ADA accessible public access areas and dune walkovers, and identification of needs to achieve ADA accessibility
+- Creation of new public access points to beaches, bays, parks, and other public land through the creation of infrastructure or land acquisition. - Enhancement/rehabilitation of existing public access points to beaches, bays, parks, and other public land through the creation of infrastructure or land acquisition. - Construction, enhancement or retrofitting for Americans with Disabilities Act (ADA) compliance of public access amenities such as dune walkovers, parking area, and pathways to the public beach or parks. - Coastwide inventory of ADA accessible public access areas and dune walkovers, and identification of needs to achieve ADA accessibility.

 Public access projects must comply with federal accessibility requirements pursuant to the ADA.
 Public access projects should be free and open to all members of the public.
-Public access sites should not require special permission, permits or a guide.
+Public access sites should not require special permission, permits, or a guide.
 Public access projects that require calling ahead, do not allow 24-hour access, have locked gates, or require clearance are unlikely to receive funding.
 If the project site is in an isolated area, CMP will require signage to help the public find and access the location.
-See Section 2.4.3 of the Coastal Zone Management Act Section §306A Guidance for details (Appendix B).
+See Section 2.4.3 of the Coastal Zone Management Act Section §306A Guidance for details (see Appendix C).